quinlan-lab/applied-computational-genomics/README.md

 Aaron Quinlan
 Full semester course, Tu/Th

+# Prerequisites
+- Online introduction to Linux (TBD)
+- Need to put together a homogenous computing environment for the students to use

 # Syllabus
 - Lecture 1 (Tu Jan 10; Quinlan): What is a genome?
     - Focus on the human genome